 Preparatory: ME 470, ME 490.
 System design and optimization course that integrates the disciplines of fluid mechanics, thermodynamics and heat transfer.
 Intent is to build on and extend information previously acquired in these courses.
 Emphasis is placed on the synthesis of components into a thermal-fluid system to accomplish a specified task with technical, economical and social constraints.
 Series of design problems are assigned to the class as homework.
 These problems require students to incorporate design methodology into their work.

 ME 584.
 Modeling and Simulation of Dynamic Systems (3)

-Prerequisite: ME 384 or equivalent.
-Corequisite ME 501A.
+Prerequisites: AM 316; ME 501A.
 Comprehensive and advanced treatment of the modeling techniques and response analyses of engineering dynamic systems.
 Both linear and nonlinear dynamic behavior of physical systems of different technical disciplines are studied with the aid of computer simulation.
 Mixed systems composed of electromechanical, fluid-mechanical and electrohydraulic components also are investigated.
 Computational and visualization tools, such as MATLAB and Simulink, are used to enhance analyzing and understanding of system performance.

 ME 590.
 Advanced Fluid Dynamics (3)

 Prerequisites: Background equivalent to a two semester undergraduate course sequence in fluid mechanics; Enrollment for graduate students only.
-Corequisite: ME 501A.
+Corequisite: ME 501A or equivalent.
 Derivation of conservation equations from fundamental principles and the constitutive relations for Newtonian fluids.
 Exact solutions of the Navier-Stokes equations, including transient and oscillatory solutions.
 Laminar and turbulent boundary layers as well as Stokes flow solutions.
 Introduction to the vorticity equation and vortex dynamics.
 Potential flow applications.

 ME 593.
 Compressible Flow (3)